Curves on Heisenberg invariant quartic surfaces in projective 3-space: Invariant surfaces containing lines

 by which we mean that The 32 lines constitute two orbits under the Heisenberg group, each containing 16 lines.
 There is an involution relating the two orbits: if $(x_0,\dots,x_5)$ are Klein coordinates for a line in one of the orbits, then

 are Klein coordinates for a line in the other orbit.
 The sixteen lines in any of the two orbits are mutually disjoint, in fact one of the orbits is the union of the exceptional divisors coming from blowing up the singular Kummer surface in its 16 nodes.
 The configuration of lines is called a $32_{10}$ since any line in one orbit intersects exactly 10 lines in the other orbit.
 There are thus exactly 160 reducible conics on the surface.
 If two lines, one from each orbit, are coplanar then their \emph{complement} on the surface is an irreducible conic.
 In other words, the plane that contains the reducible conic intersects the surface in the union of two lines and an irreducible conic.
-This gives rise to 160 irreducible conics on $\mathcal{X}_u$. \begin{prop} For a generic $u \in N_5$ there are no other irreducible conics on $\mathcal{X}_u$ except for the 160 complements to reducible conics. \end{prop} \begin{proof} Let $X=\mathcal{X}_u$.
-By above, $X$ is a desingularized Kummer surface of an Abelian surface $A$ with Picard number 1.
+This gives rise to 160 irreducible conics on $\mathcal{X}_u$. \begin{proposition} For a very general $u \in N_5$ there are no other irreducible conics on $\mathcal{X}_u$ except for the 160 complements to reducible conics. \end{proposition} \begin{proof} Let $X=\mathcal{X}_u$.
+The surface $X$ is a desingularized Kummer surface of an Abelian surface $A$ admitting a $(1,3)$-polarization.
+In fact, there is an open subset of the moduli space of Abelian surfaces which admit a $(1,3)$-polarization together with the choice of a level-2 structure which is naturally an unbranched double cover of the open subset of $N_5$ parameterizing smooth surfaces \cite{BN}.
+Since $u \in N_5$ is very general we may assume that $A$ has Picard number 1 (see \cite{BL} Section 15.1).
 Let $e_1,\dots,e_{16}$ denote the halfperiods of $A$, that is $e_i$ is a 2-torsion point or the identity element.
 Let $\tilde{A}$ denote the blow-up of $A$ in $\{e_1,\dots,e_{16}\}$.
-We have morphisms where $\gamma$ is a double cover branched over the 16 lines $L_1,\dots,L_{16}$ in one of the orbits and $\alpha$ is the blow-up map \cite{q_BN}.
+We have morphisms where $\gamma$ is a double cover branched over the 16 lines $L_1,\dots,L_{16}$ in one of the orbits and $\alpha$ is the blow-up map \cite{BN}.
 Let $E_i = \alpha^{-1}(e_i)$, $i=1,\dots,16$.
 Then $E_i \cdot E_j=0$ if $i \neq j$, $E_i^2=-1$ and up to reordering $\gamma (E_i)=L_i$.
-Now, as is explained in \cite{q_BN}, if $M$ is the line bundle corresponding to the sheaf $\mathcal{O}_X(1)$, then the line bundle $\gamma^*(M) \otimes \mathcal{O}_{\tilde{A}}(\sum_{i=1}^{16} E_i)$ on $\tilde{A}$ descends to a line bundle $L$ on $A$ which defines a polarization of type $(2,6)$.
-Further, there is a symmetric line bundle $\theta$ on $A$ of type $(1,3)$ such that $\alpha^*(\theta \otimes \theta)=\gamma^*(M) \otimes \mathcal{O}_{\tilde{A}}(\sum_{i=1}^{16} E_i)$, see \cite{q_BN}.
+Now, as is explained in \cite{BN}, if $M$ is the line bundle corresponding to the sheaf $\mathcal{O}_X(1)$, then the line bundle $\gamma^*(M) \otimes \mathcal{O}_{\tilde{A}}(\sum_{i=1}^{16} E_i)$ on $\tilde{A}$ descends to a line bundle on $A$ which defines a polarization of type $(2,6)$.
+Further, there is a symmetric line bundle $\theta$ on $A$ of type $(1,3)$ such that $\alpha^*(\theta \otimes \theta)=\gamma^*(M) \otimes \mathcal{O}_{\tilde{A}}(\sum_{i=1}^{16} E_i)$, see \cite{BN}.
 Let $T$ denote the divisor class in the N\'{e}ron-Severi group of $A$ that corresponds to $\theta$ and let $H_X$ be the hyperplane class of $X$.
-Then we have that $T^2=2 \cdot d_1 \cdot d_2$ where $(d_1,d_2)=(1,3)$ \cite{q_Mum}.
+Then we have that $T^2=2 d_1 d_2$ where $(d_1,d_2)=(1,3)$ \cite{Mum}.
 Thus $T^2=6$.